jacobrosenthal/moment-sdk/README.md

 for creating event callbacks, transitioning the LED color, and creating rich haptic effects.

+### Repository

+The repository for the SDK can be found at [https://github.com/SomaticLabs/moment-sdk](https://github.com/SomaticLabs/moment-sdk)

+### Documentation

+You can browse the documentation at [https://somaticlabs.github.io/moment-sdk/](https://somaticlabs.github.io/moment-sdk/)

 ## Installing Dependencies

 To develop on the Moment SDK, you will need to install some dependencies first.